 And if you have any privacy issues with this site, please get in touch with me before running off to your lawyer.
 It might be cheaper to talk to me than to talk to him.
 And I am sure we can find a solution to your issue to my entire satisfaction.
 In one of my previous lives I was an Afghan bazari.
 I could have sold you a bowling alley in the Hindukush and you would have felt like making the deal of your life.

 Finally I would like to add that my approach was guided by common sense and a little knowledge about how CMS works (old Joomla addict).
 The approach is mirrored by the ideas in this useful GDPR blogger’s guide and the European Union’s outline of the GDPR’s focus and broad principles.

 About contacting me

-Should you like to contact me directly, please send me an email to the address below (in bold letters).
-Confusing stupid algorithms preying on email addresses is one of my indulgences!
+Should you like to contact me directly, please send me an email to the address below (QR code)

 One last warning: Occasionally I will make fun of myself in what I write.
 By now you should have realized this.
 I trust your intelligence to find out when to laugh.
 Other than those parts, this blog is a dead serious issue.